-This problem describing the date format to inserting the date into MySQL database.
+This problem describes the date format for inserting the date into MySQL database.
 MySQL retrieves and displays DATETIME values in ‘YYYY-MM-DD HH:MM:SS’ format.
-The date can store only this type, but it can be used with many time format functions to change it and display it.
+The date can be stored in this format only.
+However, it can be used with any time format functions to change it and display it.

-When write a query in MySQL using PHP it’s applicability will be checked on the basis of MySQL itself.
+When writing a query in MySQL using PHP it’s applicability will be checked on the basis of MySQL itself.
 So use default date and time format as provided by MySQL i.e. ‘YYYY-MM-DD’

 DATE: YYYY-MM-DD Example: 2005-12-26 DATETIME: YYYY-MM-DD HH:MI:SS Example: 2005-12-26 23:50:30 TIMESTAMP: YYYY-MM-DD HH:MI:SS Example: 2005-12-26 23:50:30 YEAR: YYYY or YY